jdeathe/centos-ssh/README.md

 ##### SSH_CHROOT_DIRECTORY

 This option is only applicable when `SSH_USER_FORCE_SFTP` is set to `true`.
-When using the using the SFTP option the user is jailed into the ChrootDirectory.
+When using the SFTP option the user is jailed into the ChrootDirectory.
 The value can contain the placeholders `%h` and `%u` which will be replaced with the values of `SSH_USER_HOME` and `SSH_USER` respectively.
 The default value of `%h` is the best choice in most cases but the user requires a sub-directory in their HOME directory which they have write access to.
-If no volume is mounted into the path of the SSH user's HOME directory the a directory named `_data` is created automatically.
-If you need the user to be able to write to their HOME directory they use an alternative value such as `/chroot/%u` so that the user's HOME path, (relative to the ChrootDirectory), becomes `/chroot/app-admin/home/app-admin` by default.
+If no volume is mounted into the path of the SSH user's HOME directory then a directory named `_data` is created automatically.
+If you need the user to be able to write to their HOME directory then use an alternative value such as `/chroot/%u` so that the user's HOME path, (relative to the ChrootDirectory), becomes `/chroot/app-admin/home/app-admin` by default.

 ```
 ...